Skip to main content

 Read 11-21 Third Update Memorandum to City Council Addressing Questions on the Referendum Petition Process

 The complete petition was submitted on November 28.
 The City Clerk's Office determined the petition was valid and began examination of the petition.
-This must be complete by Tuesday, December 5, 2023.
-A total of 4,228 valid signatures from registered Fort Collins voters are needed on the petition for it to be deemed sufficient.
+This was completed by the deadline Tuesday, December 5, 2023.
+A total of 4,228 valid signatures from registered Fort Collins voters were needed on the petition for it to be deemed sufficient.
+5,776 valid signatures were found, leading to a determination of sufficiency for the petition.

 Read 11-29 Fourth Update Memorandum to City Council on the Examination and Protest Periods for the Referendum Petition Process